 A brand new interest: shibari (decorative) rope bondage.
 I'm just beginning to learn techniques and would love to find some people to practice with.
 Ultimately, I see shibari as an option, for willing models, to enhance photography in wilderness settings.

 Many of the best photographs I've ever taken have been based on ideas suggested by the people I photograph.
 If you have something in mind that you've always thought would be fun and creative to photograph, you're probably right!
 Share with me your ideas, and let's be creative together!
-Right now, for example, I'm working with a model to put together a "messy kitchen" photo shoot.
+Recently, for example, I've been talking with a model about a "messy kitchen" photo shoot.
 A few years ago, a model proposed a "bad mother" set, featuring a very pregnant model posing with cigarettes and vodka.
 I love helping to make creative ideas a reality!